Hey. In summer 2015 my family and I went to Bulgaria. Why do I mention Bulgaria if this is supposed to be story about Dracula in Romania ?

-We clearly went through a lot of Romania and unfortunately there were very few, almost no high ways and we was stuck behind trucks that were slowing us way down all the time.
-Because of this terrible road experience we did not have enough time to visit Dracula’s grave and we headed straight to our place for the night and continued to our holiday destination so we’ll be on time at our hotels check up.
+We clearly went through a lot of Romania and unfortunately there were very few, almost no high ways.
+Thereofore, we were stuck behind trucks that were slowing us way down all the time.
+Because of this terrible road experience we did not have enough time to visit Dracula’s grave and we headed straight to our place for the night.
+We had to také some rest so we culd continue to our holiday destination and be on time at our hotels check up.

-So on our way back we had full program for one day – we wanted to visit both of attractions we planed and stay the night in Romania as well.
+So on our way back we had full program for one day.
+We wanted to visit both of attractions we planed before and stay the night in Romania as well.

 There’s a bunch of articles about Vlad and his life if you’re curious for more.